What’s new in MyHDL 0.4: Conversion to Verilog¶

 Conversion output verification¶

 It is always prudent to verify the converted Verilog output.
 To make this task easier, the converter also generates a test bench that makes it possible to simulate the Verilog design using the Verilog co-simulation interface.
-This permits to verify the Verilog code with the same test bench used for the MyHDL code.
+This permits one to verify the Verilog code with the same test bench used for the MyHDL code.
 This is also how the Verilog converter development is being verified.

 Name assignment in Python¶